 This page is a statement of how MoonEstates.com, and Moonlife Ltd view the “legalities” of selling extraterrestrial property.

 - What guarantee do I have that you won’t sell the same property twice?
-This is a question that the Lunar Embassy, from whom we have purchased the land, are often asked.
+This is a question that we are often asked.
 No property is sold twice.
 The land has been carefully mapped out and a database is held of all property registrations.